Marketing and Fundraising Internship in Ghana

 WHERE YOU’LL STAY

-A private room with en-suite bathroom in a homestay may be possible, but is subject to availability.
-Otherwise, you will receive assistance in renting an apartment nearby the projects that the organization runs.
+For this internship in Ghana, you will receive assistance in renting an apartment nearby the projects that the organization runs.
 Each accommodation has a private bedroom and bathroom, fully equipped kitchen, TV, Wifi, and other amenities.
 Once you have your exact dates chosen, we will assist you in securing the apartment.
+This provides the opportunity to immerse in the local community and get a feel for what it’s like to live and work in Ghana.
+You’ll have the support of the host organization and can always reach out for recommendations on things to do, restaurants to try, must-see tourist attractions, and natural gems to discover.

 Safety & Support